The Simple Guide on Trading Financial Markets

 Hence why a trader should care only about having a method with a positive expectancy (Edge) and work on being profitable over the long term.

 You have to identify your weaknesses and work to change.
-Keep a trading diary.
+Keep a simulated trading diary.
 Write down your reasons for entering and exiting.
 Write down your thoughts before and after the trade and come up with improvements you could make, even if the trade was profitable.

 Look for repetitive patterns for success and failure (both psychologically and technically).
 Make sure you don’t repeat your mistakes.